 3. Injuries

 We can’t be with our cats every second of the day.
 For active kitties who like to run and jump, hurting themselves is a big possibility.
-When you come home from a day out to find your active kitty laying around, not wanting to engage with you, they could’ve hurt themselves while exploring the house.
+When you come home from a day out to find your active kitty lying around, not wanting to engage with you, they could have hurt themselves while exploring the house.
 Like with health issues, injuries could require a visit to the vet.
 Always check on your cat when they are acting differently so you can be aware of what’s happening and get them proper care when needed.

 4. Breed